Bylaws of the World Conformation Horse Association (WCHA)

 Section 20.
 Compensation for Board Service.
 Directors shall receive no compensation for carrying out their duties as directors.
 The board may adopt policies providing for reasonable reimbursement of directors for expenses incurred in conjunction with carrying out board responsibilities.

 Section 2.
 Membership Nominating Recommendations.
-The Nominating Committee will accept recommendations, and applications from all members interested in being considered for the Board of Directors, starting sixty (60) days prior to the designated Annual Meeting.
+The Nominating Committee will accept recommendations, and applications from all members interested in being considered for the Board of Directors, starting sixty (60) days prior to the beginning of the calendar year of the election year.
 The Nominating Committee, will nominate one (1) Director candidate for each vacancy, and one (1) candidate designated as a back-up should the first candidate selected turn down the opportunity to be nominated or a newly elected Director becomes elected to the Executive Committee.

 Ballots: Each nomination will be accompanied by a write-in opportunity on the voting ballot.

 Section 3.
 Proposed Slate of Board of Directors.
 All current members will be eligible to vote for the Board of Directors.
 Ballots will be prepared with the nominee for each open position and will be accompanied by a write-in opportunity on the voting ballot.
-Ballots will be distributed by US mail and/or electronically 45 days in advance of the designated Annual Meeting date and must be returned to the WCHA office within fifteen (15) days of the designated Annual Meeting date.
+Ballots will be distributed by US mail and/or electronically 45 days in advance of the beginning of the calendar year of the election year and must be returned to the WCHA office within fifteen (15) days prior to the beginning of the calendar year of the election.
 Each member will be able to vote for open Director vacancies in all regions.

-The voting results will be reported by the Secretary to those members in attendance at the Annual Meeting.
+The voting results will be reported by the Secretary to the Executive Committee and General Membership.

 Section 2.
 Types of Meetings.